TidianiAmada/NeOn-GPTAquaDivaOntology/README.md

 Overview of our proposed methodology to extend the NeOn-GPT pipeline for ontology learning to suite more complicated domains such as life science domains.

-## NeOn-GPT workflow for AquaDive Ontology
+## NeOn-GPT workflow for AquaDiva Ontology

 <a href="https://i.ibb.co/ZY4ZwmN/Neon-GPTNadeen-Fathallah-pptx-2.png" />
 <img src="https://i.ibb.co/ZY4ZwmN/Neon-GPTNadeen-Fathallah-pptx-2.png" />